lambdaclass/starknet_stack/README.md

 - Prove StarknetOS
 - Native tokens for Proof of Stake
 - Support for multiple Consensus Algorithms (Review)
-- Add generalized program support for the Sequencer.
-Programs are not saved, there is only execution of fibonacci with a specific input.
-(Review)
+- Add generalized program support (programs are not currently stored, only fibonacci/factorial are executed)